rlugojr/linkurious-enterprise-manual/Searching/Multiple Properties.md

-# Search On Multiple Properties
+## Search on multiple properties

-You are looking for a specific node or edge and the search bar gives you too many results?
+You are looking for a specific node or relationship and the search bar gives you too many results?
 The text you are searching is too common.
 You may want to narrow you search by searching on multiple properties.

 Searching a startup that has the text ```facebook``` on any of his properties gives us 36 pages of results.
 Let's try to narrow it down.

 ![too many facebook results](https://dl.dropboxusercontent.com/s/yrdvvjir99q0910/68.png?dl=0)

-Click on the  ```Search nodes ``` icon in the top left corner.
+We click on the  ```Search nodes ``` icon in the top left corner.

 ![the search nodes icon](https://dl.dropboxusercontent.com/s/dy6dt3qrx1v32uu/69.png?dl=0)